dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Christian Seberino:**
-so it's basically like a like
+so it's basically like
 a Merkel tree is one of our country

 **Daniele Levi:**
- yeah
+ yes

 **Christian Seberino:**
-okay so so so let's say okay so just to give the audience an idea how this works so let's say so I have a stamp rehash now I'm concerned that there was
+okay so let's say okay so just to give the audience an idea how this works so let's say so I have a stamp rehash now I'm concerned that there was